blacklanternsecurity/bbot/docs/modules/nuclei.md

 Most of these you probably will **NOT** want to change.
 In particular, we strongly advise against changing the version of Nuclei, as it's very likely the latest version won't work right with BBOT.

-We also do not recommend change **directory_only** mode.
+We also do not recommend changing **directory_only** mode.
 Because BBOT is recursive, feeding Nuclei every URL can get very out-of-hand very quickly, depending on what other modules are in use.

 ### Mode ###